KasperBaun/OS_MemoryManagement/README.txt

 What is the significance of "Average largest free block"?
 Which strategy generally has the best performance in this metric?
 Why do you think this is?

-NextFit generally has the average largest free block. //todo ...
+NextFit generally has the average largest free block.
+This makes sense because nextFit distributes the processes more evenly on the available memory, which prevents a precess heavy front of the memory which could quickly cause a lot fragmentation.
+This keeps helps prevent smaller free memory blocks from appearing quite as often as in other strategies.

 5) In the stress test results (see Question 4), what is the significance of